Olivia Louvel

-Olivia Louvel is a French-born British sound artist whose work draws on voice, computer music and digital narrative.
+Olivia Louvel is a composer and artist whose work is presented in the form of sound recordings, sound art installations, video art and live performances.
+She won an Ivor Novello Award in Sound Art at The Ivors Classical Awards 2023 for LOL, a sonic intervention delivered through the public address system of Middlesbrough's CCTV surveillance network, reflecting the state of political affairs in Britain.

 The Sculptor Speaks, a resounding of a 1961 tape of Barbara Hepworth's voice, was nominated for an Ivor Novello Award in the Sound Art category at the Ivors Composer Awards 2020.

 She was interviewed by Stuart Maconie on his BBC Radio 6 programme Freak Zone about her "compelling sculpture-inspired work" on Barbara Hepworth.

-The "composer, researcher, and sound artist" often operates at the intersection of creation and documentation.
+She has presented her work at Towner Eastbourne, The Hepworth Wakefield, the Hepworth Research Network, Yorkshire Sound Women, Chapter Arts Centre, Resonance FM /Extra, King's Place, De La Warr Pavilion, Ikon Gallery, IKLECTIK, Brighton Dome, Brighton Digital Festival.

 Education

 Louvel studied at the National Superior Conservatory of Dramatic Arts of Paris and had the opportunity to work with Klaus Michael Grüber and Michel Piccoli in a reworking of a Luigi Pirandello play.
-She holds a master's degree in Digital Music and Sound Art from DMSA, University of Brighton.
+She holds a Master's degree in Digital Music & Sound Arts, University of Brighton.

-Career
+In 2025, Louvel was awarded a PhD by the University of Brighton for her thesis titled ‘A hybrid encounter, a concrete voice: on the interplay of voice and sculpture,’ following her cross-disciplinary research in the Fine Art and Sound departments.
+She coined the term, ‘voice sculpture’.